adarshnm/ai-studio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## AI Studio (this project)

+Features implemented:

+- Upload and preview PNG/JPG (≤10MB).
+Large images are downscaled to ≤1920px client‑side.
+- Prompt input and style dropdown (Editorial, Streetwear, Vintage).
+- Live summary panel (image + prompt + style).
+- Generate button calls a mock API with 1–2s delay and 20% simulated errors, with automatic retry (exponential backoff, max 3) and Abort.
+- Last 5 generations saved in localStorage; clicking a history item restores it.
+- Accessible and keyboard navigable with visible focus styles and ARIA labels.

+Keyboard tips:

+- Tab through inputs; buttons show focus ring.
+Press Enter on "Generate" to start.
+Use the "Abort" button to cancel an in‑flight request.